feltcute/ModdingDocsMGD/Doc/Monsters/Creation.rst

       "Out": "FaceImpExpressionRide"
     }],

-``"ActivateLayers":`` Turns on the given array of image layers, still adhering to the layer's settings.
+``"TogglesLayers":`` Turns on the given array of image layers, still adhering to the layer's settings.
 They will turn off when the role is no longer allotted to any monster.

 .. code-block:: javascript

-  "ActivateLayers": [
+  "TogglesLayers": [
     "FaceImpExpressionRide",
     "FaceImp"
   ],